 Matt said: "Working alongside top chefs such as Raymond Blanc, Phil Howard and Simon Hulstone is such an honour for me.
 I'm really looking forward

-to encouraging everyone that buying local British produce is the way future and we should all be supporting the British food and farming industry.
+to encouraging everyone that buying local British produce is the way forward and we should all be supporting the British food and farming industry.